mikeczabator/python-vesync-etekcity-api/README.md

 # python-vesync-etekcity-api
-API to VeSync Etekcity smart plugs.  piggybacking on another projects.
+API to VeSync Etekcity smart plugs.  piggybacking on projects.

 more to come